archibate/genius.nvim/README.md

 - `<Del>` to regenerate a new completion.
 - Continue typing or leaving insert mode will dismiss the rest of the completion.

 Note these keymaps only works when the completion is visible.
+The default behavior when no completion is shown remains still.

 [TODO: image here]